barathcjb/py_authentication/README.md

-# password-handler
-simplified password handler library for python
+password handler library for python